AC & Heating Troubleshooting Tips For Texans

 Warning: Make sure your hands and feet are completely dry before attempting to reset power.
 If there are any signs of electrical damage or moisture, or you don’t feel comfortable, don’t touch anything and contact a qualified electrician right away.

 You’ve tried all the tips above, but still no luck.
 This is a good time to give us a call.
 Our friendly dispatchers will get the required information from you over the phone and then set you up with a service call.
-Our trained HVAC technician will arrive to your location and diagnose the cause of the problem and have it fixed in no time.
+Our trained HVAC technician will arrive at your location and diagnose the cause of the problem and have it fixed in no time.
 Our HVAC technicians come prepared with common parts that break down often, in their vans.
 So instead of waiting for hours or even days for the part to arrive, our HVAC technician will be able to get the job done quickly.
-If you’re in need of HVAC repairs in Dallas, TX or surrounding cities and would like a professional to take care of it, then give us a call.
+If you’re in need of HVAC repairs in Dallas, TX, or surrounding cities and would like a professional to take care of it, then give us a call.